ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

    - Pretrust is derived from aggregated economic metrics like:
      - Transaction volume (count of Superchain transactions in the last 180 days)
      - Gas fees (cumulative L2 fees paid by users in the last 180 days)
-     - Bot-filtered unique user count (unique addresses that interacted with the project’s contract)
+     - Bot-filtered unique user count (unique addresses that interacted with the project's contract)
    - Each metric is log-scaled and min-max normalized
    - The importance of each metric is multiplied by algorithm-specific weights.
    - We sum the weighted metrics for each onchain project, then normalize again so the total across all onchain projects = 1.

 2. **Devtooling Projects**

-   - Pretrust is derived from the total number of published packages and GitHub metrics (stars, forks).
+   - As of M4, pretrust is derived entirely from graph-based metrics:
+     - Number of package connections (dependencies where project is target)
+     - Number of developer connections (developer links where project is target)
+   - Previously included GitHub metrics (stars, forks) and package counts, but these have been removed
    - The importance of each metric is multiplied by algorithm-specific weights.
    - The same procedure of log-scaling, min-max normalization, weighting, and final normalization ensures the total across devtooling projects = 1.

 3. **Developer Reputation**

    - Pretrust is derived from the onchain project(s) a developer contributes to:
-     1. Group the developer’s commit history by (`event_month`, `developer_id`).
+     1. Group the developer's commit history by (`event_month`, `developer_id`).
      2. Identify which onchain projects they contributed to in that month.
      3. Sum the **onchain project pretrust** for those projects, then **divide** that sum by the number of onchain projects.
-This yields the “share” of trust the developer receives for that month.
+This yields the "share" of trust the developer receives for that month.
      4. Accumulate these shares across all months.
    - Unlike onchain and devtooling pretrust, the developer reputation is not further min-max or sum normalized in our current code.
 In other words, the aggregated developer reputation may exceed 1 when summed across all developers.

-Note: Because onchain projects are normalized to sum to 1, and devtooling projects are normalized to sum to 1, but developer reputations are not normalized, the total combined “global pretrust” can exceed 1 when these three are merged.
+Note: Because onchain projects are normalized to sum to 1, and devtooling projects are normalized to sum to 1, but developer reputations are not normalized, the total combined "global pretrust" can exceed 1 when these three are merged.
 This is not a problem for our EigenTrust pipeline, but it is worth noting.

 <details>
 <summary>Why these metrics?</summary>